 St John's is a Diverse, Liberal and Inclusive Church with a heart for social justice.
 The community that gathers here believes itself called to share in God's mission by welcoming people of all ages, cultures and traditions to worship, witnessing to Christian faith, knowing God and making God known by serving Christ in both our visitors and our neighbours.

 However, we are very much active as a community.
 We meet at St John's every Sunday at 10am for a Eucharist Service.
-Due to Covid 19 safety protocols we have a limit of 60 places for each service.

 We also broadcast a Livestream which is streamed to Facebook and YouTube at 4pm each Sunday.
 There is an intro video from 3.55pm.
 The audio of the Livestream is available on the phone each Sunday at 5pm.

 We also have a Eucharist at 12 noon on Fridays.

 We also and post online on Facebook and Twitter regularly.
 Please visit the Worship section of our website for details.

 If you would like to attend in the weeks ahead or if you wish to explore becoming part of the St John's Community please do just come along although you can let us know if advance that you are coming should you wish to.
 We will be delighted to hear from you.

 We regularly post information on our Facebook and Twitter pages.
 Please click here or see our Facebook and Twitter pages for details.
 Thank you for bearing with us during these difficult times.